jdtsmith/kind-icon/README.md

    		     completion-in-region-function)))))
 ```

 for whichever `completion-ui` you are using.
-Note that your completion UI must support the Emacs 28 `affixation-function' property.
+Note that for this method to work, your completion UI must support the Emacs 28 `affixation-function` property.

 ## Configuration

-The configuration defaults should work fine, but kind-icon can be customized to change the colors, preference of icons vs. short-text (or mixed) prefixes, and more.
+The configuration defaults should work fine, but kind-icon can be customized to change the icons and colors, preference of icons vs. short-text (or mixed) prefixes, and more.

 ### Variables

 `kind-icon` has a few customization variables that allow you to configure its appearance.
-The easiest way to edit them is `M-x customize-group kind-icon`, which automatically takes care of cleaning the cache.
+The easiest way to edit them is `M-x customize-group kind-icon`, which automatically takes care of cleaning the cache upon changes.
 If you change them directly from lisp during a session (e.g. with `setq`), call `M-x kind-icon-reset-cache` to reset the temporary `kind-icon` cache, so that the changes will take effect.

 #### Important configuration variables: